CodingCellist/codingcellist.github.io/content/en/post/monster-hunter-wilds-beta-steam-deck/index.md

 Steam Deck.
 But it _does_ run!
 I got ~16-20 fps stable in the environment, occasionally maybe dipping down to 10 during fights, but no "slide show" stutters which prevented me from reacting, it always ran smoothly (for a suitable definition of that word).
-I also did not expect any flickering of the whole image, something other Linux users had reported, so overall I consider this a massive success!
+I also did not experience any flickering of the whole image, something other Linux users had reported, so overall I consider this a massive success!
 Sure, the visuals are all set to either "off", "low", or "lowest" (yep, there's one worse setting for some of them ^^;;) but hey, it actually runs!